Bennie Oosterbaan: Personal life

 Oosterbaan died in 1990, having spent his entire career associated with the University of Michigan.
 As one of his obituaries noted, he "went to Ann Arbor as a freshman in 1924—and never left."
 All-American Ron Kramer said of his former coach: "Bennie Oosterbaan is the Michigan tradition.
 The man gave his whole life to Michigan."
 When he died he was the most recent Michigan football coach to have a team ranked #1 in the nation at the end of the season.

 Oosterbaan's wife of 57 years, Delmas, had predeceased him a few months earlier on July 23.
 He was survived by his sister, Grace Hedner; his daughter, Anna Wilson; and two grandsons.
 Two of his brothers, Guy and Andy, died when Oosterbaan was a young man.
-Oosterbaan is no relation to John Paul Oosterbaan who was a member of the 1989 NCAA Championship basketball team.
 While at the University of Michigan he was a member of Alpha Sigma Phi fraternity.

 Don Lund, Michigan's associate athletic director for alumni relations who also played basketball for Oosterbaan said: "There's no question he was the greatest athlete we ever had here at Michigan."
 Ohio State Buckeyes football coach Woody Hayes once said of Oosterbaan: "If he weren't from Michigan, I'd like to have my own son play for him."